 Types of PhotographyAbstract Animals Architecture Art Beaches Black&White Boats Bridges Buildings Colorful Commercial Conceptual Details Dogs Fields Flowers Funny Graffiti Harbors HDR Hiking Landscapes Macro Maine Mountains National Parks Nature New England New Hampshire Ocean Patterns People Plants Portsmouth-NH Reflections Rustic Sepia Signs Snow Sunrises Sunsets Trees Water Water Droplets Winter

-About Mike BuchholzI'm a Portsmouth, New Hampshire based photographer with a focus on abstract, architectural, and nature photography from across New England.
-Whether you are here just to see the blog's photo of the day, or to browse through my gallery of New England photography for sale, I hope you enjoy your visit!
+About the PhotographerI'm a New Hampshire based photographer with a love of landscape, street, abstract, and nature photography.
+Whether your are here to follow my travel photoblog, or just to browse through my extensive photo gallery of New England and world photography, I hope you enjoy your visit!
 Continue reading...

 So far 54 tornadoes have been reported from today’s storm, with Mississippi and Alabama getting the brunt of the storm, as was expected.
 Wasn’t planning on chasing today (if I was, my plan was to stay at the SE-corner of Missouri last night, and then to follow the storms across the south-central U.S. in the morning).

 I followed a bunch of back-roads in Nebraska today until I got stuck on a single-lane dirt road (not shown here) and had to drive in reverse for a mile to get back to the other dirt-road (which I also had no idea how to get back home from).
 Every intersection on that road had clear visibility of 100% nothing for miles, and any road signs I passed were riddled with bullet holes.
 It was still remarkably beautiful and I didn’t see another person for over an hour while traveling on these roads: